 Always take any of these drugs as directed.
 Be sure to store them in their original packaging, out of reach of children and in a cool place (not in the bathroom medicine cabinet).

 Got Erectile Dysfunction?
-For a low cost solution call Patient First Wellness Center of Las Vegas at (702) 474-6300
+For a low cost solution call Patient’s Choice Medical Center of Las Vegas at (702) 474-6300